AEFR-SC/LoveHange/README.md

 # Supplement
 I'm really a little funny, but it's actually a gadget that forcibly terminates the process.
 I've been working on it for so long.
-Shift the focus to Edu-Manager, which will integrate the current LoveHange.
+I'll shift the focus to Edu-Manager, which will integrate the current LoveHange.

+(Translated by Sogou translator<https://fanyi.sogou.com/text>)

 # ChineseVer.
 事情是这样的：